sonic2kk/steamtinkerlaunch/README.md

 The used proton Version is automatically written into the tweak file when created with `CREATETWEAKS`.
 User tweak-files in `USERTWEAKDIR` override global tweaks in `GLOBALTWEAKDIR`, [Autotweaks](#Auto Tweaks)

+[Tweak](#Tweaks) might be removed completely, because of total lack of any user contribution.

 #### Tweakfiles
 An example tweakfile looks like this: